Financial Aid Disbursement and Refunds

 - Students must pay all previous debts greater than $200 before they may be disbursed/refunded financial aid for the current semester.
 Financial Aid is only allowed to pay off $200 or less in debt from the previous year.

 - Students who have applied for loans should read about the specific rules on our Student Loan Information page.
 There are several steps involved in applying for loans.
-Be sure to read all of the information on both pages of the Loan Request Form, complete entrance counseling and sign your Master Promissory Note on-line.
+Be sure to read all of the information on the Loan Request Form, complete entrance counseling and sign your Master Promissory Note online.

 - Students may not receive Pell Grant funds from multiple schools at the same time.
 A Consortium Agreement may be processed by the parent school so the student may receive funding to cover some or all of the costs at both institutions.
 For more information you may contact the Office of Student Financial Aid.
 Consortium Agreements must be completed prior to disbursement of funds.

-The Department of Education requires all colleges to set a Pell Grant Recalculation Date (PRD) every semester.
-The PRD is the date that the College stops adjusting increases and decreases to Pell Grant awards.
+Per Department of Education regulations, CCC has declared a Pell Grant Recalculation Date (PRD) every semester.
+The PRD is the date that the College will no longer adjust increases and decreases to Pell Grant awards.

 The policy of the CCC Office of Student Financial Aid is to review and recalculate Pell Grant eligibility up to and including the Tuesday of the third week of the full semester.
 The third week of the Fall full semester typically falls in mid-September.
 The third week of the Spring full semester typically falls at the end of January.
 The third week of the Summer full semester typically falls at the end of June.
-Pell Grants are increased or decreased based on changes in enrollment that occur before the PRD.
+Pell Grants are increased or decreased based on changes in enrollment that occurs before the PRD.
 If a student adds a course after the PRD, the student will not receive additional Pell Grant.
 In some instances a student is not registered for any credit hours on the PRD, but subsequently registers for classes after the PRD.
-In that situation, the PRD for the student becomes the date that they have a processed FAFSA with an initial Pell Calculation and have enrolled in one or more credit hours for the semester.
+In that situation, the PRD for the student becomes the date the student has enrolled in one or more credits for the semester, has a processed FAFSA and has a Pell Grant awarded by CCC.

 Federal regulations also require the College to revoke Pell grant awards when a student fails to attend any course used to award a Pell grant.